ICEBOLT08/CrowdFunder/README.md

-# Decentralized Crowdfunding App - Project Highlights
+# Decentralized Crowdfunding App - BlockchainBacker

 This project is a decentralized crowdfunding application, inspired by Kickstarter.